-The default "pattern" of Hexawise tests is that all your tests will have the same number of Values.
+The default "pattern" of Hexawise algorithm is that all your scenarios will have the same number of Values.
 In other words, if you have a plan with 10 Parameters, each test will have exactly 10 Values that are specified for a tester to execute.

-But often a system you are testing will have some conditional branching logic that will result in some steps being "skipped" if certain conditions are present.
-In Hexawise, a common way that designers indicate that a test condition is not applicable to be included in a given scenario is to specify "N/A" instead of a specific Value.
+But often a system you are testing will have some conditional branching logic that will result in some steps being "skipped" if rules are met.
+In Hexawise, a common way for designers to indicate that a test condition is not applicable in a given scenario - to specify "N/A" instead of that Value.

 In this test design exercise, you will gain some practice dealing with this common test design objective.

-I. Create a New Test Plan with the Following Test Inputs
+I. Create a New Test Plan with the following model elements.

 II.
-Before You Modify Anything, Create a Set of 2-way Tests
+Before You Modify Anything, Create a Set of 2-way Scenarios.

 How many tests do you need at this point to achieve 2-way coverage? __________________________

 III.
-Modify Add Invalid Pairs to Prevent Impossible to Test for Scenarios from Appearing
+Add Constraints to Prevent Impossible to Test for Scenarios from Appearing.

 A) Remove all flights scenarios that would have the same "Flying From" and "Flying To" cities.

 B) In scenarios that do not include a car reservation, skip the "Type of Car" details.